jazzmynd/HL7-Project/README.md

 ## 📘 Project Overview

-This Python-based project involves transferring the HL7 ADT and HL7 ORU to the csv file.
-The primary tasks involve manipulating data, generating modified file copies, and mapping the ADT and ORU file in to csv file followed the spec given in sample.csv.
+This Python-based project involves transferring the HL7 ADT data and HL7 ORU data to the csv file.
+The primary tasks involve generating modified file copies and mapping the ADT and ORU fields in to csv columns following the spec given in sample.csv.
 A bonus feature of the project is integrating csv file into SQLite Database.

 ## 🛠 Prerequisites